-I recently received a copy of The Next Millionaire Next door by Dr. Sarah Stanley Fallaw and her late father Dr. Thomas J. Stanley.
+I’ve recently been going back through my copy of The Next Millionaire Next door by Dr. Sarah Stanley Fallaw and her late father Dr. Thomas J. Stanley.
 It's a great reference tool for anyone looking to build wealth and financial independence.
 I highly recommend it.

 As great as the financial advice is, there's an underpinning of psychology as well.
 Dr. Fallaw and Dr. Stanley highlight personality traits like discipline, perseverance and resiliency that differentiate high achievers from those who struggle.
 While these traits do not guarantee success, you're much more likely to find them in successful entrepreneurs and those who've climbed the corporate ladder.

 We can relate these same traits to exercise and nutrition, because those who most commonly reach their goals take a disciplined approach to their exercise program or diet.
 They take the long view with respect to achieving their goals and they don't let setbacks or challenges deter them along the way.

 It's no secret that the New Year often brings with it a desire to reflect and improve.
 For many, health and fitness related resolutions top the list.
 However, just 9% of people actually achieve their resolutions.
 If we can increase that percentage, even just a little bit, we'd have a host of healthier, happier people out there.
 And, with health care costs rising, finding ways to reduce the need and demand for medical services would benefit public health in a major way.

 I've long believed that time is our most valuable asset.
 And good health is the vehicle through which we maximize the quality of our time.
 In order to move the needle in that direction, we must establish and strengthen the skills of discipline, perseverance and resilience.